bhartiy/learnsellacious/pages/04.premiumlicenses/03.upgrade-to-premium/docs.md

 ![](Screenshot%202020-05-12%20at%207.20.48%20PM.png)

+You can also buy a licence at this step (if not already) select the license you want to activate and it'll redirect you to the sellaicous.com with the selected license in your cart.
+Complete the payment process and purchase the license.
+Now, it'll redirect you back to your site with the activated license.

 **Step 4:** In fourth step, you will get overview of store setting and databse configuration.
 Click on install button and install it.

 ![](install4.png)